Student Life at Mines

 Student Center

 The Ben H. Parker Student Center contains the offices for the Vice President of Student Life, Dean of Students, Student Activities, Involvement, and Leadership (SAIL), Student Government (USG), Financial Aid, Bursar and Cashier, New Student and Transition Services (NeST), Career Center, Registrar, Campus Events, Blaster Card Office and student organizations.
-The Student Center also contains The Periodic Table food court, bookstore, student lounges, meeting rooms, and banquet facilities.
+The Student Center also contains the Periodic Table food court, bookstore, student lounges, meeting rooms, and banquet facilities.

 Student Recreation Center

-Completed in May 2007, the 108,000 square foot Student Recreation Center, located at the corner of 16th and Maple Streets in the heart of campus, provides a wide array of facilities and programs designed to meet student's recreational and leisure needs while providing for a healthy lifestyle.
-The Center contains a state-of-the-art climbing wall, an eight-lane, 25 meter swimming and diving pool, a cardiovascular and weight room, two multi-purpose rooms designed and equipped for aerobics, dance, martial arts programs and other similar activities, a competition gymnasium containing three full-size basketball courts as well as seating for 2500 people, a separate recreation gymnasium designed specifically for a wide variety of recreational programs, extensive locker room and shower facilities, and a large lounge intended for relaxing, playing games or watching television.
+Completed in May 2007, the 108,000 square-foot Student Recreation Center, located at the corner of 16th and Maple Streets in the heart of campus, provides a wide array of facilities and programs designed to meet student's recreational and leisure needs while providing for a healthy lifestyle.
+The Center contains a state-of-the-art climbing wall, an eight-lane, 25-meter swimming and diving pool, a cardiovascular and weight room, two multi-purpose rooms designed and equipped for aerobics, dance, martial arts programs and other similar activities, a competition gymnasium containing three full-size basketball courts as well as seating for 2500 people, a separate recreation gymnasium designed specifically for a wide variety of recreational programs, extensive locker room and shower facilities, and a large lounge intended for relaxing, playing games or watching television.
 In addition to housing the Outdoor Recreation Program as well as the Intramural and Club Sports Programs, the Center serves as the competition venue for the Intercollegiate Men and Women's Basketball Programs, the Intercollegiate Volleyball Program and the Men and Women's Intercollegiate Swimming and Diving Program.

 W. Lloyd Wright Student Wellness Center

 Coulter Student Health Center: The Coulter Student Health Center (phone 303-273-3381, fax 303-273-3623) is located on the first floor of the W. Lloyd Wright Student Wellness Center.
-Services are provided to all students who have paid the student health services fee.* Nurse practitioners and registered nurses provide services by appointment Monday through Friday 8:00 am to 12:00 pm and 1:00 pm to 4:45 pm.
+Services are provided to all students who have paid the student health services fee.* Nurse practitioners and registered nurses provide services by appointment Monday through Friday 8:00 a.m. to 12:00 p.m. and 1:00 p.m. to 4:45 p.m.
 A physician has office hours on campus during the fall and spring semesters.
 The Health Center offers primary care health services.
 For X-rays, specialists or hospital care, students are referred to appropriate providers in the community.
-More information is available at https://www.mines.edu/student-health/
+More information is available at https://www.mines.edu/student-health/.

-• Measles, Mumps, and Rubella (MMR) Vaccine: Colorado law requires every student to submit proof of two (2) valid vaccinations for measles, mumps, and rubella (MMR) given no earlier than 4 days before the student’s first birthday.
+• Measles, Mumps, and Rubella (MMR) Vaccine: Colorado law requires every student to submit proof of two (2) valid vaccinations for measles, mumps, and rubella (MMR) given no earlier than four days before the student’s first birthday.
 There must be at least twenty-eight (28) calendar days between the two vaccinations.

 • Meningococcal ACWY Vaccine: Colorado law requires all students living on campus in student housing to either submit proof of a Meningitis ACWY vaccine given within the last five years, or to sign the Meningococcal waiver form.
-If the 5-year period will expire while the student is living on campus, we recommend receiving another Meningococcal ACWY vaccine.
-Students will have a hold placed on their account 5 years after the date of the most recent Meningitis ACWY vaccine if they are still living on campus.
+If the five-year period will expire while the student is living on campus, we recommend receiving another Meningococcal ACWY vaccine.
+Students will have a hold placed on their account five years after the date of the most recent Meningitis ACWY vaccine if they are still living on campus.
 Currently, Meningitis ACWY is required, Meningitis B is recommended.

 Counseling CenterLocated on the second floor of the W. Lloyd Wright Student Wellness Center (phone 303-273-3377).
 The Mines Counseling Center is staffed by licensed and experienced mental health professionals, skilled in handling a variety of presenting concerns.
 Services are designed to assist students in resolving issues that interfere with their ability to successfully navigate the Mines journey.
 Services are confidential, voluntary, and covered by the student health services fee.* The Counseling Center utilizes a Stepped Care model, which allows students to create a wellness plan that connects them to services that best meet their unique needs.
 Available service options include initial counselor consultations, skills-based workshops, brief therapy interventions, support groups, drop-in office hours, and care coordination to connect students with community providers for more intensive treatment.
 Visit our website to learn more about updated virtual and in-person service offerings and resources: https://www.mines.edu/counseling-center/.